LatencyTDH/sample-architectural-designs/amazon-bedrock/DesignBedrock.md

 4.  **Finalization:** The final Adapter weights are encrypted with the User's KMS key and stored in their S3 bucket.

 ### Model Versioning & Governance
 Enterprise model lifecycle management for custom models.
+See the [Model Versioning & Governance Workflow](#model-versioning--governance-workflow) diagram.

 #### 1. Model Registry
 Central catalog for all custom models within an organization.